wes-mitchell/music-row/README.md

 # Music Row

 ## Project Description
 This was an exercise I started with the basic idea of utilizing factory functions to generate new objects prompted by Nashville Software School Cohort 55 curriculum.
-The general idea was to get more acquainted and build muscle memory building factory functions better understand them.
+The general idea was to get more acquainted and build muscle memory building factory functions to better understand them.

 As a stretch goal I took the factory function and populated the DOM as we were doing in class most of the week I took this exercise on.
 It helped me get a much better understanding of how to use Javascript to build HTML in your index file.